-However, if you can't get to a network provider, we will cover urgently needed care you get from an out-of-network provider.
+However, if it is not possible or reasonable to get to a network provider, we will cover urgently needed care you get from an out-of-network provider.

-You can find in-network urgent care facilities in our Provider and Pharmacy Directory and online at mmp.ilmeridian.com.
+You can find in-network urgent care facilities in our Provider and Pharmacy Directory and online at mmp.ILmeridian.com.
 You can also call Member Services at 1-855-580-1689 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.